OurMachinery/themachinery-books/the_machinery_book/src/extending_the_machinery/write-a-plugin.md

 The plugin system provides also for plugin callbacks. **It is recommended to rely on these calls as little as possible.** You should not rely on those for your gameplay code!

-- `TM_PLUGIN_INIT_INTERFACE_NAME` - Is typically called as early as possible after all plugins have been loaded.
+- `tm_plugin_init_i` - Is typically called as early as possible after all plugins have been loaded.

 > **Note:** It is not called when a plugin is reloaded.

-- `TM_PLUGIN_SHUTDOWN_INTERFACE_NAME` - Is typically be called as early as possible during the application shutdown sequence
+- `tm_plugin_shutdown_i` - Is typically be called as early as possible during the application shutdown sequence

 > **Note:** Is not called when a plugin is reloaded.

-- `TM_PLUGIN_TICK_INTERFACE_NAME` - Is typically called as early as possible in the application main loop “tick”.
+- `tm_plugin_tick_i` - Is typically called as early as possible in the application main loop “tick”.

 They are stored in the `foundation/plugin_callbacks.h`.